oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 }
 ```

-All of the methods share the same `executionId`.
-The `compilationMethodName` can be used to match several compilations
+The `compilationMethodName` can be used to match several compilations of one compilation unit. `rootPhase` contains the
-of one compilation unit. `rootPhase` contains the root of the optimization tree.
-Each node in the optimization tree is
+root of the optimization tree.
+Each node in the optimization tree is either:
-either:

 - a phase node, which contains a `phaseName` derived from the class name and a list of children (phases and optimization
   entries),